 Located next to the ‘Hosts’ icons are the Content and Community versions.
 These will lead you to the grand majority of Worldpackers’ additional resources.

 The content section displays blog posts from all sorts of travelers, ranging in topic from travel tips to reviews to personal stories.
 This area is an opportunity to share your own experiences, no matter how small, and to continue your own personal growth beyond a volunteer program.

 Worldpackers encourages collaboration and conversation through posts like these.
 Participants share their stories and, in the process, find new avenues of travel, either to a new destination or to a new walk of life.
 Such communication can only be a good thing and ultimately leads to a better travel community.

 If you’re a working professional in the travel business, this can also be a way of building a portfolio.
-I too was once a freelancer (see my first EVER article here) and can say that opportunities like these can keep your ass afloat.
+I too was once a freelancer (see my first EVER article on hiking in the Drakensberg Mountains) and can say that opportunities like these can keep your ass afloat.

 Next to the ‘content’ tab is the ‘community’ one.
 Here, you will find a list of every – yes, every – volunteer currently active with Worldpackers.
 This is so you can enlist their help.

 If you need some advice for traveling alone, just look through the list for someone specializing in this type of travel.
 Need some advice on teaching English in Africa?
 Someone here is an expert that can help.